HEMA1188/AIQoD_Automated_query/README.md

 ## Code Documentation

-The Python script `Automated_LLM_Query.ipynb` contains the following key functions:
+The Python script `sample.py` contains the following key functions:

 * `load_csv_to_mongodb(csv_file_path, mongo_host, database_name, collection_name)`: Loads data from a specified CSV file into a MongoDB collection.
 * `generate_mongodb_query(user_input, collection_fields)`: Takes a user's natural language query and the fields of the MongoDB collection as input and uses the Ollama LLM to generate a MongoDB `find()` query string (as a Python dictionary).